risebeyondio/io/containers-microservices/docker.rst

 |

 basics
-   it is esentially an application wrapper around linux containers - LXCs
+   it is essentially an application wrapper around linux containers - LXCs

-   builds application and all its dependencies into a single object - container
+   builds the application and all its dependencies into a single object - container

    consists of: